Painter license requirements by state: A comprehensive guide

 Arkansas requires licensing for commercial and residential contractor workers.

-Depending on the work, residential painters working on projects that cost $2,000 or more need to apply for a license in Arkansas — either a residential builder or home improvement license.
+Depending on the work, residential painters working on projects that cost $2,000 or more need to apply for a license in Arkansas — either a home improvement or residential builder license.
 Commercial contractors need a license for $50,000 or more work.

 Subcontractors don’t have to be fully licensed if they work with an appropriately licensed contractor.
 They need to get a registration certificate.

-All contractors must provide a balance sheet or financial statement, pass the business and law exam and acquire business insurance in Arkansas.
+All contractors must provide a balance sheet or financial statement, pass the business and law exam and acquire business insurance in Arkansas if they have one or more employees.
 Additionally, commercial contractors need to obtain a $10,000 surety bond.

 California